jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 **Note:** The first time that you access DevOps Services, you might need to create a Jazz™ ID and link it to your IBM id.
 A Jazz ID is a kind of short name that is used in several places, including in the URL for the repository that is about to be created for you.
 Follow the instructions in the window.
 You'll see it only once.

 Make sure that the check box to populate the Git repo with the starter application package and automatically deploy the app is selected.
+Click **CONTINUE**.
+When you are prompted, click **CLOSE**.

 ![Create Git repo dialog][13]

-You created a Git repo, loaded it with the sample code, and deployed the app.
+You created a Git repo, loaded it with additional sample code, and deployed the app.

 ![Git repo success message dialog][14]